 While it would be easy to focus on Coach Allen’s 58 percent winning percentage, the highest since Pete Biden’s one-year stint as head baseball coach in 1947, it is noteworthy to recognize that his philosophy encompasses far more than winning baseball games.
 More than improving their skills on the field, Coach Allen works with his players to help them achieve their aspirations beyond COS baseball, whether it be completing their college educations, continuing their baseball careers at four-year schools or even competing as professional baseball players.
 He readily acknowledges that his teams honor many of the old-school baseball traditions and touches such as wearing uniform socks and stirrups up.

 Allen is a graduate of Hoover High School in Fresno, where he played football and baseball.
+He was inducted into the Hoover Baseball Hall of Fame in 2013.
 His collegiate career and education began at Kings River College in Reedley, where he was a shortstop under longtime coach Jack Hacker.
 In 1984, he was honored as the Male Athlete of the Year.
 Coach Allen continued his education and playing career at Fresno State.
 As a junior he was part of the 1985 conference championship team, and as a senior his leadership qualities earned him the honor of being named team captain.

 After earning his bachelor’s degree in physical education in 1987, Coach Allen returned to Kings River College to spend three seasons as an assistant coach under Jack Hacker.
 In 1990, he earned his master’s degree in Physical Education and joined the staff at COS as an assistant under Coach Al Branco.
 After three seasons under Branco, Coach Allen was named head coach for the 1994 season.